-We’re a venture foundry located adjacent to the University of California, Davis, collaborating with entrepreneurs and leading scientific and domain experts to launch new businesses that deliver first-in-class health benefits to consumers through foods, beverages, and consumer health offerings.
+We’re a venture foundry propelled by Cornucopian Capital and located adjacent to the University of California, Davis.
+We collaborate with entrepreneurs and leading scientific and domain experts to launch new businesses that deliver first-in-class health benefits to consumers through food, consumer health, and healthcare offerings.

 Aryeh is the Managing Partner of Barnstorm, leading the Foundry’s operations and stage-gated process for company building.
 He founded and is the Managing Partner of Cornucopian Capital, a private capital firm making impact-driven investments in early stage food and health technology companies.
 Aryeh is also the leading principal of SAGEN Trust Company, Inc., a private family office established after his family’s 2000 sale of Slim Fast Foods that has made numerous successful investments in early stage and growth companies across multiple industries.
 Aryeh graduated from UC Davis in 1993.